-My name is .
-I do not have a lawyer to represent me for bail.
-I am therefore prepar by the charity Bail for Immigra ring my application myself using the handbook produced tion Detainees (BID).
-I will not abscond because My removal from the UK cannot happen soon because You may have other reasons for wanting to get out of detention 1 you ou have committed a criminal offence and completed a criminal sentence will wish to add a section on 'I will not reoffend if I am released from ention because'
+My name is I do not have a lawyer to represent me for bail.
+I am therefore preparing my application myself using the handbook produced by the charity Bail for Immigration Detainees (BID).

+I will not abscond because

+My removal from the UK cannot happen soon because

+You may have other reasons for wanting to get out of detention

+If you have committed a criminal offence and completed a criminal sentence you will wish to add a section on 'I will not reoffend if I am released from detention because'